rumit07/auth-jwt-passport-strategy/README.md

 On the client side store this token in LocalStorage.
 And for accessing a protected route you have to pass this token in the header of the request.

+In token based approach logout functionality will not be handled at backend.
+When user logout the front end dev will destroy the token from the localStorage.

 Using the API